ClackHack/QWERTY/lang.md

 R - Or cell and cell to left -> cell to left
 J - invert cell

+K - Equivalence between cell and cell to right -> Cell to left P - '<' Between cell and cell to right -> cell to left

 X-write column number
 Y- write row number

 G - go to current cell # column
 H - go to current cell # row

+Z - Debug Character